led02/card10_firmware/Documentation/epicardium-guide.rst

 .. warning::

-   When writing you calls, **never** make assumptions about which FreeRTOS task you are running in.
+   When writing your calls, **never** make assumptions about which FreeRTOS task you are running in.
 While all calls from core 1 will end up in the "Dispatcher" task, other FreeRTOS tasks might might call your code at any time just as well.